 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-4 (c) The technology, knowledge, and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, and the applicable Regional Environmental Management Plan, including the technical capability to identify and monitor key environmental parameters and ecosystem components so as to detect any adverse effects, and to modify management and operating procedures as required to meet all environmental requirements;
+4 (c) The technology, [][data, information], and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, and the applicable Regional Environmental Management Plan, including the technical capability to identify and monitor key environmental parameters and ecosystem components so as to detect any adverse effects, and to modify management and operating procedures as required to meet all environmental requirements;

-4(e) The capability to respond effectively and promptly to Incidents, in accordance with the Emergency Response and Contingency Plan,
+4(e) The capability to respond effectively and promptly to Incidents, in accordance with the Emergency Response and Contingency Plan, including sufficient technical capability to respond to unforeseen circumstances;

-9 (a) Whether the Plan of Work demonstrates that it will meet the Authority’s Strategic Environmental Goals and Objectives under Regulation 44ter, the regional environmental objectives and measures under the relevant Regional Environmental Management Plan, and the environmental thresholds in the applicable Standards, taking into consideration the cumulative effects of all Relevant Activities and climate change;
+9 (a) Whether the Plan of Work demonstrates that it will meet the Authority’s Strategic Environmental Goals and Objectives under Regulation 44ter, the regional environmental objectives and measures under the relevant Regional Environmental Management Plan, and the environmental thresholds in the applicable Standards, taking into consideration the cumulative effects of all [][Exploitation] Activities[]and climate change;

-9 (c)(i) it is based on adequate environmental baseline data, in accordance with applicable Standards and taking into consideration the Guidelines;
+9 (c)(i) it is based on sufficient information and adequate environmental baseline data, in accordance with applicable Standards and taking into consideration the Guidelines;

-9(c)(iv) it will not cause Environmental Impacts outside of the relevant Contract Area and will not cause Environmental Impacts to any area designated by the Authority [or other relevant authority] as a protected area in terms that prohibit such impact ;
+[9(c)(iv) it will not cause Environmental Impacts outside of the relevant Contract Area and will not cause Environmental Impacts to any area designated by the Authority or other relevant authority as a protected area in terms that prohibit such impact and will not transfer harmful Environmental Impacts to the areas within national jurisdiction. ];

-9 (d)(i) Any Environmental Effects or impact on other activities of allowing the Exploitation activity;
+9 (d)(i) Any Environmental [Impacts and Environmental] Effects []individually or cumulatively,of allowing the Exploitation activity;

 Please indicate the rationale for the proposal.
 [150-word limit]